gammasoft71/Examples_wxWidgets/README.md

 [ApplicationIcon](src/Application/ApplicationIcon) Shows how to create a wxWidgets application and icon with wxApp.

+[ApplicationIdle](src/Application/ApplicationIdle) Shows how to create a wxWidgets application and Idle message with wxApp.

 ## Common Controls

+[BitmapButton](src/CommonControls/BitmapButton) Shows how to create a wxWidgets Button and Bitmap with wxButton.

 [Button](src/CommonControls/Button) Shows how to create a wxWidgets Button and Event Click with wxButton.